Twitter thread full of things renamed by kids is pure gold

 My son calls ravioli “pasta pockets”— Shannon Gallagher (@shaniggli) May 30, 2018

-We call the butcher shop "Yay Meat" because that's what the kid always yelled when we pulled in the lot.— Bitch.
-STILL my superhero name. (@SamuraiKnitter) May 30, 2018
+We call the butcher shop "Yay Meat" because that's what the kid always yelled when we pulled in the lot.— Bitch canary in a fuckin' coal mine. (@SamuraiKnitter) May 30, 2018

 But perhaps this reply was best of all.

 These would be great sports team names.— 🌿🏴Upper🐾Canada😻PⒶngo🏴☠️ (@ian_c_bell) May 30, 2018

 THIS SUNDAY WATCH THE FLORIDA FLAMINGO WITCHES BATTLE THE NEW ENGLAND HALLOWEEN EAGLES!